oracle/dotnet-db-samples/samples/README.txt

 While these samples are designed for managed ODP.NET, they can use unmanaged ODP.NET by incorporating Oracle.DataAccess.dll and adding the correct namespace references (i.e. using Oracle.DataAccess.Client; using Oracle.DataAccess.Types;).

-Below is a list of topics that the samples cover along with their locations:
+Below is a list of topics that the samples cover:

 Parameter Array Binding
 =======================